The Night of the Iguana (film): Development and casting

+Early in development, Bette Davis was attached to reprise her role as Maxine Faulk from the 1961 Broadway production, with Ingrid Bergman as Hannah Jelkes and Nancy Kwan in an undisclosed role.
+Gavin Lambert wrote an early script, before being replaced by John Huston.

+James Garner claimed that he was originally offered the role of Dr. Shannon, played by Richard Burton, but he declined because "it was just too Tennessee Williams for me."
+Christopher Plummer was also considered.
+Mimsy Farmer screen-tested for the role of Charlotte.
+After Sue Lyon was cast, the role was expanded from the stage version.

+Producer Ray Stark originally wanted Huston, who had just been nominated for a Best Supporting Actor Oscar for The Cardinal, to play the role of Nonno himself.
+Huston declined so he could focus on directing.

+Filming

-In September 1963, John Huston, Sue Lyon, and Burton, accompanied by Elizabeth Taylor, arrived at Puerto Vallarta - a "remote little fishing village" - for principal photography in Mismaloya, which lasted 72 days.
+In September 1963, Huston, Lyon, and Burton, accompanied by Elizabeth Taylor, arrived at Puerto Vallarta - a "remote little fishing village" - for principal photography in Mismaloya, which lasted 72 days.
 Huston liked the area's fishing so much that he bought a $30,000 house "in a cottage colony eight miles outside town."
+Because many of the shooting locations were accessible only by boat, a small village of 25 houses was built as a residence for the cast and crew.

 By March 1964, months before the film's release, gossip about the film's production was widespread.
 Huston later received a Laurel Award for Screenwriting Achievement at the 16th Writers Guild of America Awards for advancing "the literature of the motion picture through the years."
 At the award dinner, Allan Sherman performed a song to the tune of "Streets of Laredo" with lyrics that included, "They were down there to film The Night of the Iguana / With a star-studded cast and a technical crew. / They did things at night midst the flora and fauna / That no self-respecting iguana would do."

+Trailer

 In a session overseen by then recording engineer Don LaFontaine, a young, "very nervous", and, in retrospect, instantly recognizable James Earl Jones narrated the film's trailer.

-In 1994 James Garner claimed that he was originally offered the role of Dr. T. Lawrence Shannon, played by Richard Burton, but he declined because "it was just too Tennessee Williams for me."